Do you have a 'sugar fix' problem?

 You need more and more of the foods you crave to experience any pleasure or reduce negative emotions.

 Whether you call it an addiction, an eating disorder or simply a bad habit, there are signs of an unhealthy use of sugary foods.
 People may lose control and eat more than they planned.
 They may have withdrawal symptoms when they skip their regular sugar "fix”.
 Low blood sugar symptoms may include anxiety, shakiness, jitteriness or even a cold sweat.

 How to get started?

 Healthy Habits Hypnosis can help you to make profound and lasting changes in your life.
-Call, email us or simply fill in the enquiry form on the contacts page and we will be in touch to arrange a complimentary phone consultation.
+Call, email me or simply fill in the enquiry form on the contacts page and I'll be in touch to arrange a complimentary phone consultation.
 During this no obligation consultation we can have a chat about your goals and I will explain the process to you.
 We can then decide together whether the treatment is right for you at this particular time in your life.